 Knowing that different people approach time differently, think about your team’s explicit and implicit “time norms” and whether they’re working for everyone’s unique needs.

-Norms aren’t only the habits of your team when it comes to time management, but also the expectations and feelings people have toward the team’s actions.
+Norms aren’t only your team’s habits around time management, but also people’s expectations and feelings toward the team’s actions.
 For example, how do people on your team feel about teammates being late to a meeting or leaving work early?
 How about missed deadlines?
 Work/life balance?

 Research shows that norms like “Productive use of time is a key value” and “Making time to plan the day’s work is encouraged” help teammates use their time better.
 Conversely, workers on teams with less “time management-friendly” norms reported higher levels of stress and were more likely to say they intended to switch jobs.